 THE TEAM

 PASC’s volunteer elected board oversees activities and engages in wider industry matters on behalf of the collective.
-Our general manager maintains PASC’s relationship and engagement with fellow guilds and industry organisations, with support from the staff to maintain day-to-day operations.
+Our General Manager maintains PASC’s relationship and engagement with fellow guilds and industry organisations, with support from the staff to maintain day-to-day operations.
+Working alongside our core team are volunteer Regional Ambassadors.
+They act as local contacts and, funding permitting, organise events to help us serve the unique needs of each community, ensuring PASC supports members everywhere.

 THE BOARD